Delingha

+Administrative divisions

+Delingha is divided into 3 subdistricts, 3 towns, and 1 township.

 Geography

 Climate

-Delingha has a cold arid climate (Köppen BWk), that borders on a semi-arid climate (Köppen BSk).
+Delingha has a cool semi-arid climate (Köppen BSk) just moist enough to avoid being a cool arid climate (BWk), characterised by warm summers with moderate rainfall and frigid to freezing, dry winters.

 Transportation

-The Delingha Airport and Delingha railway station serve the city.
+The Haixi Delingha Airport and Delingha railway station serve the city.
+The Delingha Tram is under construction.

 Economy and industry

 Delingha will be home to a 400 million yuan "Mars village" used by the Chinese Academy of Sciences to plan future Mars explorations missions.

 At an altitude of 3000 m, a 50 MW concentrated solar power plant with parabolic trough opened in 2018.